docker/labs/1.12/swarm-sample/README.md

 2a26tfou2sp25jia6jdjyol87  city.5  city     lucj/randomcity:1.1  Running 20 seconds  Running        manager
 ```

-# Service deplaoyed
+# Service details

-The http server returns a json object with ip of the container that handled the request and a random city in the world.
+The test service deployed is a simple http server that returns a json object containing
+* the ip of the container that handled the request
+* a random city of the world

+# Test deployed service

-Requests are handled in a roundrobin way:
+Requests are handled in a roundrobin way

 ```
 $ curl 192.168.99.100:8080